Partial system accreditation

 Successful partial system accreditation

-The quality management system for studying and teaching at the School of Business and Economics has been reviewed in a partial system accreditation process.
+The quality management system for studying and teaching at the School of Business, Economics and Society has been reviewed in a partial system accreditation process.

 The School was the first in Germany to complete the process successfully and received accreditation in summer semester 2013 having fulfilled all requirements.